Insurgency in Aceh: First phase

-The mid-level and rank-and-file had fought in the 1953–59 Darul Islam rebellion.
+The mid-level and rank-and-file had fought in the 1953–1959 Darul Islam rebellion.
 Many of them were older men who remained loyal to former Aceh military governor and leader of the Darul Islam rebellion in Aceh Daud Beureueh.
 The most prominent person of this group was Teungku Ilyas Leube, a well-known cleric who had been a leader of the Darul Islam rebellion.
 Some of the Darul Islam men were possibility linked to di Tiro through family or regional ties but they owed their loyalty primarily to Beureueh.
 These men provided the military know-how, local knowledge and logistical skills which the young educated leaders lacked.

 By the end of 1979, Indonesian suppression actions had all but crushed GAM—its leaders were either in exile, imprisoned, or killed; its followers were dispersed and pushed underground.
-Leaders such as di Tiro, Zaini Abdullah (GAM minister of health), Malik Mahmud (GAM minister of state), and Dr. Husaini M. Hasan (GAM minister of education) had fled overseas and the original GAM cabinet ceased to function.
+Leaders such as di Tiro, Zaini Abdullah (GAM minister of health), Malik Mahmud (GAM minister of state), and Husaini M. Hasan (GAM minister of education) had fled overseas and the original GAM cabinet ceased to function.